Catherine Foster (murderer)

 Catherine Foster (1829–1847) was an English woman who murdered her husband after three weeks of marriage.
-She was not yet 18 when hanged and was one of the youngest females ever hanged in England.
+She was not yet 18 when hanged and was one of the youngest females ever hung in England.

 Background

 She was born Catherine Morley in June 1829 the daughter of William Morley (d.1843).
 She received a basic education at the Charity School in Acton.
-She went into service as a maid around 1844 with Mr Wade of Waldingfield to the south.
+She went into service as a maid around 1844 with Mr. Wade of Waldingfield to the south.
 Around July 1845 she moved to the service of Mr Bird at Bulmer.

 Catherine was described as "simple-minded".
 She lived with her mother Maria Morley in Acton, Suffolk.
 From 1840 they lived in the central section of an idyllic thatched farmhouse, split into three units.
 John had known her many years and could be called a "childhood sweetheart".
 He had visited her while she was in service as a maid.
 She ceased work in September 1846 and returned to Acton to live with her mother and younger siblings, Thomas and Hannah.
 John Foster was keen to marry, mainly so he could leave home, which he shared with his mother and two sisters each of which had a "chance child" (illegitimate baby).
 He sought a calmer environment.

-On 28 October 1846 she was married by Rev Ottley to John Foster (b.1822) at All Saints Church in Acton, Suffolk, a small village near Sudbury.
+On 28 October 1846, she was married by Rev. Ottley to John Foster (b.1822) at All Saints Church in Acton, Suffolk, a small village near Sudbury.
 She had known him for over two years.
 They went to live with Catherine's mother and young brother.
-Mrs Morley worked as a washerwoman in the village.
-John worked as a farm labourer with a Mr Meekings at the village of Chilton, a few miles to the south.
+Mrs. Morley worked as a washerwoman in the village.
+John worked as a farm laborer with a Mr. Meekings at the village of Chilton, a few miles to the south.

 Catherine spent ten days between the marriage and the crime staying with her aunt in Pakenham to the north.
 She said the reason for this was the lack of opportunity to visit her aunt while she was in service.
-Three days before the murder she bought arsenic from Mr Ely the chemist in Sudbury.
+Three days before the murder she bought arsenic from Mr.Ely, who was the chemist in Sudbury.

 She had visited John's mother, Elizabeth Foster who lived nearby, on the day before the death.

 John had fallen from the hay wagon about two weeks before his death and complained of a pain in his side from this time.
 This was used as a diversion by the defence in the trial.